-The Investments Division of InvesTT provides "first point of contact" services for all incoming investors to Trinidad and Tobago.
-The Division provides best in class performance on the provision of timely and relevant data to investors in all non-oil and gas sectors.
+The Investments Division of InvesTT provides "first point of contact" services for all foreign and local investors in Trinidad and Tobago.
+The division provides best in class performance in the provision of timely and relevant data to investors in all non-oil and gas sectors.
 Investments also hosts end to end site visits for all potential foreign investors and sets up meetings with key Government and private sector entities.
-Another function is the proactive delivery of investment opportunities to targeted investors in an effort to aid the growth of the sectors earmarked for development by the Government of Trinidad and Tobago.
-The Investments Division focuses on the country's key sectors of interest.
+With the advent of the Covid-19 pandemic, the division has focused on "virtual" site tours and online meetings.
+Another function is the determination of the "Prioritized Investment Opportunities" and the proactive delivery of these investment opportunities to targeted investors in an effort to aid the growth of the sectors earmarked for development by GORTT.
+The division also contracted an international lead generation consultant, OCO Global Limited, for a period of 9 months from October 2020 to June 2021, to target investors within the PIOs and generate qualified investment leads.
+The consultant generated 24 leads one of which closed within the period (Call Centre Pros).